HALL OF FAME HONOREES

 CLASS OF 2014

-Elliss was instrumental in the growth of the University of Utah’s football program as a defensive linemen for coach Ron McBride’s teams from 1991-94.
-In the 1995 NFL draft, he was Utah’s first player in 24 years to be selected in the first round.
+Luther Elliss was instrumental in the growth of the University of Utah’s football program as a defensive lineman for Coach Ron McBride’s teams from 1991-94.
+In the 1995 NFL draft, he became Utah’s first player in 24 years to be selected in the first round.
 Elliss played in 129 games over eight seasons for the Detroit Lions, recording 27 sacks and being selected to two Pro Bowl rosters.
 He finished his career with the Denver Broncos in his home state and later served as the team’s chaplain during a Super Bowl season before becoming a college football coach.
 Elliss also helped Judge Memorial Catholic High School win a state championship.

-She became one of the biggest stories of the 2014 Olympics in Russia, earning a silver medal in the women’s skeleton competition.
-A track and field athlete at Mountain View High School and Utah Valley University, she finished fourth in the 2010 Olympics and initially retired, then made a comeback in what became a family adventure with her husband and two children.
+Noelle Pikus Pace became one of the biggest stories of the 2014 Olympics in Russia, earning a silver medal in an emotional performance in the women’s skeleton competition.
+The former track and field athlete at Mountain View High School and Utah Valley University finished fourth in the 2010 Olympics and initially retired, then made a comeback in what became a family adventure with her husband and two children.
 That background made her medalist achievement all the more meaningful, as she climbed into the stands to celebrate the moment with her family.
 In the 2014, Best of U.S. Awards, she was honored for the most memorable “Moment of the Games.”

-A graduate of Highland High School and the University of Utah, Summerhays overcame tremendous odds to make the Champions Senior Tour in 1995 as a former club professional and enjoyed a long, consistent career.
-He earned more than $9 million and won three tournament titles, while becoming one of the tour’s oldest winners in 2004 when he took the Kroger Classic at age 60.
+Bruce Summerhays, a graduate of Highland High School and the University of Utah, overcame tremendous odds to make senior golf’s Champions Tour in 1995 as a former club professional and enjoyed a long, consistent career.
+He earned more than $9 million and won three tournament titles, while becoming one of the tour’s oldest winners in 2004 when he took the Kroger Classic championship at age 60.
 Summerhays is among few golfers who qualified for the senior circuit and thrived for more than a decade without previously having an extended career on the PGA Tour.
 He also won Utah’s Champions Challenge with his son Joseph.

-Tom, from Highland High School, is a four-time Olympic volleyball player as an outside hitter, with her first appearance coming in 2000 during her Stanford University career.
+Logan Tom, from Highland High School, is a four-time Olympic volleyball player as an outside hitter, with her first appearance coming in 2000 during her Stanford University career.
 In 2002, she repeated as the national Player of the Year and became only the third volleyball athlete in NCAA history to earn four All-American awards.
 Her U.S. Olympic teams earned silver medals in 2008 in Beijing and 2012 in London.
 At Highland, Tom was named the Gatorade National Player of the Year in 1999, becoming the first winner from Utah in any sport.
 She became the face of the USA women’s volleyball program as a determined competitor and loyal teammate.

 CLASS OF 2013